ashleyborum/Decimal-to-Binary/README.md

 ```
 Note that flag `-fuse-ld=gold` is only required on certain Ubuntu systems due to a know bug with g++ 5.x.
 ## Sample Execution and Output
+The program receives a real number in decimal (base 10) and converts it into binary (base 2).
 All input is handled through command line arguments.
 Sample input:
 ```
 ./convert_dec_to_binary.cpp 0.5 0.25 0.75
 ```